Diane Hammond, author or Hannah's Dream, Homesick Creek and Going to Bend

 I began my professional life at a department store in Honolulu, Hawaii in 1977, but I was fired, so who cares about that job.
-I badly wanted to be an advertising copywriter but no one would hire me, so instead I became an editorial assistant for a publisher of building industry tabloids.
+I badly wanted to be an advertising copywriter but no one would hire me, so instead I became an editorial assistant for a publisher of building industry trade newspapers.
 At the first office Christmas party the executives exchanged, with a lot of fanfare and as tokens of their highest mutual regard, a decommissioned and presumably disarmed land mine and a surplused torpedo.
-The staff were then encouraged to exchange sexually explicit gifts and open them publicly for the amusement of the group (this was in 1977, before there was such a thing as sexual harassment).
+The staff were then encouraged to exchange sexually explicit gifts and open them publicly for the amusement of the group (this was in 1977, before there was such a thing as sexual harassment lawsuits).
 There was rumored to be a lot of cocaine circulating on the executive floor (where I was not), which might have explained why decisions were made very, very quickly and no one had a weight problem.
 It was an interesting place to work.
 I lasted there for two years, until a move took me to Washington D.C. in 1980.

 There, at a trade association and then a women's college, I had my first experience with editing (I like it, but I'm not very good at it) and public relations (I'm good at but I don't like it).
 More importantly, I began writing fiction in earnest for the first time, cutting my teeth on short stories, attending classes and workshops at the Glen Echo Writers Center in Glen Echo, Maryland, and joining a number of ad hoc writing groups.
 My first two short stories were published in Woman’s World, followed by others in Mademoiselle, Yankee, the Washington Review, and other periodicals that I can't remember the names of right now.
 I was much prouder of the fact that I began receiving personal rejection notices from